Amber Buying Guide

 With a unique surface fluorescence, blue amber makes a delightful gem.
 Arising from only one extinct tree species, this rare amber appears blue on the surface but glows yellow to red within.

-Due to its origins as tree sap, amber often contains bubbles that reduce the material’s clarity.
-Highly transparent material is the most valuable.
+Due to its origins as tree sap, amber often contains bubbles that reduce the material's clarity.
+As a result, highly transparent material is rare and most valuable.
+It's typically cabbed for jewelry.
 Opaque amber, on the other hand, is generally carved or even burned as incense.